-When the last zone is nearly satisfied for heating, the boiler is shut off and the zone continues to operate together with the boiler system pump system pump.
+When the last zone is nearly satisfied for heating, the boiler is shut off and the zone pump continues to operate.
 This purges the residual heat from the boiler into this zone.
 The control continues this purge for a maximum of two minutes.
 The control will stop the purge if the boiler supply temperature drops below the boiler minimum setting.

-2 Troubleshooting
+Troubleshooting